Michael H. Nash: Career

 In addition to his professional duties, Nash was the founder and co-director of the Center for the United States and the Cold War and the Frederic Ewen Center for Academic Freedom.
 Nash was an expert on the Spanish Civil War who periodically taught undergraduate courses on that topic at NYU.
 He was also a board member of the Abraham Lincoln Brigade Archives, an organization whose holdings are also housed at Tamiment Library at NYU, and a member of the Historians of American Communism.

 Death and legacy

-Michael Nash died on July 24, 2012, of a pulmonary embolism.
-He was 66 years old at the time of his death.
-At the end of his life he was working with the Occupy Wall Street movement in both safeguarding their developing collections for history and encouraging and using his knowledge of peoples movements to advise them on strategy and tactics.
+Michael Nash died on July 24, 2012, aged 66, of a pulmonary embolism.
+In his later life, he was working with the Occupy Wall Street movement in both safeguarding their developing collections for history and encouraging and using his knowledge of peoples movements to advise them on strategy and tactics.
 His legacy lives on in his work, the ongoing work of the Tamiment Library, and the deep affection that so many people felt for him over the decades.
 Few individuals combined the personal and the political as positively as Michael Nash.
 Few have really been scholars, teachers and activists as he had been.